Proprietary Trading – Pros And Cons (A Personal Experience – Prop Trading Strategies)

 Bright Trading managed to adapt and is still in business.

-In 2011 I gave up Echotrade and made a deposit in Nevis Trading, an offshore firm.
-The commission was 0.1 cents per share and 85% payout.
-This was smooth sailing for a couple of years until I realized something was not right.
+In 2011 I gave up Echotrade and made a small deposit in Nevis Trading, an offshore firm.
+The commission was 0.1 cents per share and an 85% payout.
+This was smooth sailing for a couple of years until I realized something was wrong.
 I stopped trading in 2013.

 Later it turned out they went belly up and all traders lost 100% of their deposits.
-To this day I believe nothing is recovered.
+To this day, I believe nothing is recovered and two of the principals went to jail.

 Global Market Trading

-My last trading firm was a small outfit in Quebec, Canada.
-It’s run by two very nice French-Canadians and I was a happy camper until I chose to stop day trading in 2018.
-The payout was 85%, and the commission was a record low 0.1 USD per 1000 shares (commissions are higher now).
+My previous trading firm was a small outfit in Quebec, Canada.
+It’s run by two very lovely French Canadians and I was a happy camper until I chose to stop day trading in 2018.
+The payout was 85%, and the commission was at a record low of 0.1 USD per 1000 shares (commissions are higher now).

 I want to give one piece of advice to anyone contemplating wiring their capital to a prop firm: make sure you do proper due diligence and know the risks involved.
 Your money is at risk both from excessive leverage and how the firm operates.
 Many prop firms have gone belly up or been fraudsters.